totem-tech/documentation/information/totem-vs-traditional.md

 ### Totem Accounting Process

-> There are in effect only 2 steps in Totem required to acheive the same book-keeping end result.
+> There are in effect only 2 steps in Totem required to achieve the same book-keeping end result.

 #### 1. Invoice created in Totem with one transaction